Ali Hussein Shihab

 Ali Hussein was an industrious player who was a regular in the midfield in the Iraqi national team during the 1980s, alongside one-time Talaba teammates Haris Mohammed, Natiq Hashim and Basil Gorgis.

 Ali was part of a Talaba team that included Iraqi internationals Jamal Ali and Hussein Saeed which won three league titles during the 80s.
 He played in all three games in the 1986 World Cup lining up against Paraguay, Belgium and hosts Mexico.
 Ali was also part of the team that won the 1982 Asian Games in India, which included Raad Hammoudi, Falah Hassan and Hussein Saeed.

-He died on 26 October 2016.
+Ali died on 26 October 2016 of a terminal illness.

 Career statistics

 International goals

 Scores and results list Iraq's goal tally first.